ibm-mas/ansible-devops/ibm/mas_devops/roles/registry/README.md

 registry
 =======

 Create a Docker Registry running on RedHat OpenShift cluster.
 The registry will be backed by persistant storage, and accessible via either a clusterIP or loadbalancer service.
+This role can also be used to cleanup the registry or remove the registry so that it can be recreated and have a clean start.

 Usage